Ne-Se-Chete/AppolicaIntern2024/README.md

 4. We made some basic desinges on how the frontend would look like
 5. We made the backend endpoints so we can add values to the DB
 6. We made a basic code that can access the bubble io's DB.
+7. Made some features with the bot - it can now recieve orders and add them to the db

 ## To be cheked
 - ngrok.com